mtumilowicz/elasticsearch7-ngrams-fuzzy-shingles-stemming-workshop/README.md

     * 1-grams: m, i, c, h, a, l
     * bigrams: mi, ic, ch, ha, al
     * trigrams: mic, ich, cha, hal
-* how it could boost searching
+* how it could boost searching of incorrectly spelled word
-    * incorrectly spelled word: “mihal”
-    * use fuzzy query (specify an edit distance for words to check matches)
-        * will be discussed later
-    * use ngrams
+    * search: "mihal"
-        * Bigrams for “michal”: mi ic ch ha al
+    * bigrams for "michal"”: mi ic ch ha al
-        * Bigrams for “mihal”: mi ih ha al
+    * bigrams for "mihal": mi ih ha al
-        * may be drawback: more words than intended will match the original
+* drawback: more words than intended will match the original
 * use-case
-    * analyze text when the language is not known beforehand
+    * analyze text when the language is not known
-        * or handle multiple languages with a single analyzer
+    * handle multiple languages with a single analyzer
     * analyze text when the language combines words in different manner than other European languages
         * no spaces between words
         * have long compound words, like German

 ### edge ngrams
+* for many applications, only ngrams that start at the beginning of words are needed
 * no user will search for “Database” using the “ase” chunk of characters
     * that’s where edge n-grams come into play
-    * edge n-grams = prefixes
+* edge n-grams = consecutive prefixes
 * example
     * token: michal
     * edge n-grams: m, mi, mic, mich, micha, michal
 * helpful for searching words with prefix
     * prefix query is time consuming
-* for many applications, only ngrams that start at the beginning of words are needed
+    * indexing is longer
 * index vs search analyzer
     * standard approach: same analyzer at index time and at search time
-    * in the case of the edge ngram tokenizer - the advice is different
+    * different advice for edge ngram tokenizer
-        * ensure that prefixes are available for matching in the index - edge_ngram tokenizer at index time
+        * index time: ensure that prefixes are available for matching in the index
-        * at search time, just search for the terms the user has typed in - standard tokenizer at search time
+        * search time: search for the terms that user typed in
         * good practice to set upper limit
             * for example if search for text with `length > 8` - full text search instead of terms

     * `min_gram`
         * the smallest ngrams you want to generate